 In making acceptable use of resources you must NOT:

-- use another person's system, userid, password, files, or data without permission.
+- use another person's system, user name or credentials, password, files, or data without permission.

 - use computer programs to decode passwords or access control information.

 - attempt to circumvent or subvert system or network security measures.

 - engage in any activity that might be purposefully harmful to systems or to any information stored thereon, such as creating or propagating viruses, disrupting services, or damaging files or making unauthorized modifications to university data.

 - use university systems for commercial or partisan political purposes, such as using electronic mail to circulate advertising for products or for political candidates.

 - make or use illegal copies of copyrighted materials or software, store such copies on university systems, or transmit them over university networks.

 - use mail or messaging services to harass or intimidate another person, for example, by broadcasting unsolicited messages, by repeatedly sending unwanted mail, or by using someone else's name or credentials.

 - waste computing resources or network resources, for example, by intentionally placing a program in an endless loop, printing excessive amounts of paper, or by sending chain letters or unsolicited mass mailings.